flyfoxuk/casinocoin-libjs/README.md

 # Casinocoin Javascript Asset Bundle

 CasinoCoin JavaScript assets have been organized into a monorepo leveraging [Lerna](https://github.com/lerna/lerna).
-This affords partners and contributors a single coherent location to build on the world's leading open source, blockchain-backed digital currency designed specifically for the regulated gaming industry.
+This affords partners and contributors a single location to build software solutions on the world's leading open source, blockchain-backed digital currency designed specifically for the regulated gaming industry.

 ## Assets